Tokpie/tokpie-contract/README.md

 This repository has the smart contracts for the Tokpie project.
-There are four main components in this repository including  Token contract, pre ICO, ICO and post ICO contracts.
+There are four main components in this repository including  Token contract, pre-ICO, ICO and post ICO contracts.
 In addition, we have a couple of mock modules that simulate testnet tokens.
 This repository is for testing purposes only, do not use it for real deployment.

 ## Getting Started

-This repository integrates with [Truffle](https://github.com/ConsenSys/truffle), an Ethereum development environment.
+This repository integrates with [Truffle](https://github.com/ConsenSys/truffle), the Ethereum development environment.
 Please install Truffle.
 Also you need [Ganache](https://github.com/trufflesuite/ganache-cli).

 ```sh
 npm install -g truffle